nic-dgl104-winter-2024/rrj-BasranS/README.md

 ## Activity 3 -  Choose a language for community code

+The Community Code project requires that you spend time writing code in service of an open source community.
+The code you write need not necessarily be shared with that community, but you should write code with the community in mind.
+What code you write will be determined by course content, community needs, and your choice of programming language.

+For this task you should spend time thinking about what language you might like to work with for the remainder of this course.
+I recommend that you consider using a language you are already familiar with and preferably one that is closely associated with mobile or web app development.
+This is also an opportunity to learn more about your chosen language, so think of it as a learning opportunity.

+### Outcome

 The language I selected for the community code project is Javascript.
 Although I do not have much experience in this language but as, I am learning Javascript as one of my courses this semester, I can work on it with the fundamental knowledge and by learning more from the course side by side.